AckerApple/mega-aide/GAMES.md

     - Ensure Borderless Gaming is set to startup with Windows so game always opens correctly

 Keywords: argonlefou DemulShooter cowboy wws gun4ir

+<a id="-tetris-worlds"></a>
+⠷ Tetris Worlds

+GOAL: 4 Player Tetris

+**SYMPTOMS**:

+1. Having button conflict with 🐬 Dolphin GameCube Tetris Worlds.
+Really want to play 4 player.
+However, pushing the right direction on players 2 and 3 cause player 1 down to activate.
+2. It seems Tetris Worlds is running in a different Dolphin then some of the others, not 100% sure.
+I tried running the game with xarcade involved and I can even map the buttons however when game launches it ignores all my efforts.

+**Knowledge**: The Dolphin that loads Tetris Worlds, by default, has player 1 buttons on other controllers.
+I think this is so something complex with many buttons, like Zelda, can be played from the button console.
+However because of this player 1 shares buttons with other players.

+✅ **FIX**:

+To fix.
+Open the Dolphin app specific to Tetris Worlds.
+At the very top you will see "Player 1 Standard Controller" with a configure button, tap on it.
+Review the player 1 buttons.
+I used middle mouse click to remove many overlapping buttons.
+Close and you are all set
+Reply6m